 Set up the Plan

 - For any patient portions, set up a co-pay Fee Schedule.
 For each procedure code enter the fee the patient must pay.

-- On the Edit Insurance Plan window, set the following:
+- On the Insurance Plan, set the following:

 - Plan Type: Capitation.
 All benefit percentages will clear.

-- Patient Co-Pay Amounts: The new co-pay fee schedule.
+- Patient Co-Pay Amounts: Set the co-pay fee schedule (if applicable).

-- On the Edit Claim window, double click on the procedure.
+- On the Edit Claim window, double-click on the procedure.
+Click OK when prompted.